TUNA: A streamlined quantum chemistry program for atoms and diatomics: A common framework for response properties

 The complete basis set limit can be estimated by combining energies from two calculations with successively larger basis sets \cite{Neese2011}.
 Since observables in TUNA are numerical derivatives of the energy, approximate complete basis response properties become automatically available.

 This approach can provide experimental accuracy.
 For example, running the command

-instructs TUNA to calculate the CCSD/cc-pVQZ bond dissociation energy of the hydrogen molecule, with basis set extrapolation and correction for zero-point energy with anharmonic effects from second-order vibrational perturbation theory, \texttt{VPT2} \cite{Piccardo2015}.
+instructs TUNA to calculate the full configuration interaction bond dissociation energy of the hydrogen molecule, with basis set extrapolation and correction for zero-point energy with anharmonic effects from second-order vibrational perturbation theory, \texttt{VPT2} \cite{Piccardo2015}.
 The calculated bond dissociation energy of 103.32~kcal~mol\textsuperscript{$-$1} compares to the experimental value of 103.27~kcal~mol\textsuperscript{$-$1} \cite{Liu2009}, well within ``chemical accuracy'' of 1~kcal~mol\textsuperscript{$-$1}.
-This quantitative level of accuracy is obtained through a single concise command.
+Importantly, this quantitative level of accuracy is obtained through a single concise command.